-Then came the Mongols.
+Then came the Mongols in camo uniforms.

-Ulaan Baatar has the lowest average temperature of any national capital in the world, which was painfully obvious as I got off the train.
-The traffic is insane and half of the vehicles have steering wheels on the right despite driving on the right hand side.
+Ulaanbaatar has the lowest average temperature of any national capital in the world, which was painfully obvious as I got off the train.
+The traffic is insane and half of the vehicles have steering wheels on the right despite driving on the right-hand side.

-We crossed the Tuul river and went up to a hilltop nearby to get a look at the polluted city, where ugly power stations and buddha statues are uneasy neighbors.
-But after five days on a train it felt wonderful to breathe some cold air and stretch my legs.
+We crossed the Tuul river and went up to a hilltop nearby to get a look at the polluted city, where ugly power stations and shining Buddha statues are uneasy neighbors.
+The capital is the second most polluted city in the world, but after five days on a train it felt wonderful to breathe some cold air and stretch my legs.
 Went back into town where I changed my Russian rubles into Mongolian tögrögs.

 Mongolia is the most sparsely populated independent country in the world and there is less than 1500 km of asphalt roads, but fortunately we found one of them and drove east past ruins of small towns where Soviet soldiers used to live.

-The people living in the valley were very friendly and it was interesting to hear Mongolians speak about their views on China, but it startled me how openly they hated the situation.
+Tired and dirty, we arrived in the beautiful Terelj area where we stayed in a traditional Ger tent.
+The people living in the valley were very friendly and it was interesting to hear Mongolians speak about their views on China, but it startled me how openly they disliked the situation.
 Genghis Khan once formed the Mongol Empire, the largest contiguous land empire in world history ranging from Austria to Korea.
 Beijing was conquered in 1215 but today the roles are reversed.
 I asked what they thought of the new movie Mongol which is the story of Genghis, but they seemed to think it it was quite alright compared to earlier takes on the story.

 After five days on the Trans-Siberian train, the freezing tent felt like pure luxury.
-We had about zero degrees in the middle of the nights so it got quite cold after a while as the fire burned out, but I slept much better than on the train despite various animal sounds just outside the tent.
+We had about zero degrees in the middle of the night so it got quite cold after a while as the fire burned out, but I slept much better than on the train despite various animal sounds just outside the tent.

-We started the day with Airag, fermented mare’s milk.
-It is often referred to as nomad whiskey but tasted like sour-cream.
-After that we were brave enough to jump into the saddles and ride off into the beautiful Ongotstiin Am Valley, where the autumn colors of the trees were gracefully mixed with the gray mountains.
+We started the next day with Airag, fermented mare’s milk.
+It is often referred to as nomad whiskey but tasted more like sour-cream.
+After that we were brave enough to jump into the saddles and ride off into the beautiful landscape, where the autumn colors of the trees were gracefully mixed with the gray mountains.